EITC Pooled Fund Logo

 Too often the foundations working on equity and the foundations working on policy are not in the same rooms sharing analyses and strategies.

-With support from the Rockefeller Foundation, The Fund began exploring opportunities to support the connection of economic policy and engagement funders.
-This resulted in a series of activities including:
+With support from the Rockefeller Foundation, The Fund worked to connect economic policy and engagement funders in Florida and Missouri.

 • A conversation for Florida funders to begin to connect the dots across their work to improve economic security and discuss strategies for building more impactful partnerships; and